-Students who maintain the required GPA of 3.2 overall and 3.2 in selected courses (A&P I and II, Microbiology, Chemistry I and II, Calculus I, General Biology I and II, Psychology, and Foundations in Oral Rhetoric - with no grade less than “C” in prerequisite courses) during each academic semester and complete the course requirements within the Department of Biological Sciences will enter the professional phase of the program after their junior year.
+Students who maintain the required GPA of 3.2 overall and 3.2 in selected courses (A&P I and II, Microbiology, Chemistry I and II, Calculus I, General Biology I and II, and Psychology - with no grade less than “C” in prerequisite courses) during each academic semester and complete the course requirements within the Department of Biological Sciences will enter the professional phase of the program after their junior year.
 Students enrolled in an undergraduate dual degree program must declare their intent to continue matriculation in their major no later than August 15 prior to their junior year.
 Eligible students seeking to transfer into any SHMS dual degree program will be considered on a space-available basis.

 At the end of the sophomore year, students must achieve an overall and prerequisite GPA of 3.0.
 At the end of the junior year, students must achieve an overall and prerequisite GPA of 3.2.
 At this point, with a 3.2 overall and prerequisite GPA, students maintain their guaranteed seats and move directly into the graduate program.